-classmethod convert\caffemodel\to\npz (path\caffemodel, path\npz, n\layers=50) Converts a pre-trained caffemodel to a chainer model.
+classmethod convert\caffemodel\to\npz (path\caffemodel, path\npz, n\layers=50)

 - path\caffemodel (str) Path of the pre-trained caffemodel. - path\npz (str) Path of the converted chainer model.

 The whole hierarchy rooted by this link is copied.
 There are three modes to perform copy.
 Please see the document for the argument mode below.